virtual-labs/app-outreach-tracker-web/docs/user-doc.md

 ## Introduction

-The Outreach tool is designed to facilitate the storage and management of workshop data for Virtual Labs.
+The Workshop Reporting tool is designed to facilitate the storage and management of workshop data for Virtual Labs.
 It allows admins and nodal coordinators from various institutes to access and maintain workshop information efficiently.

 ## Features